janscience/Teensy_Amp/R5.0/README.md

 - This is amplified in the same way against VREF as the signals.
 - Only in this non-inverting configuration do we get an average signal independent of the number of input channels!
-- VREF is (via R2) also the common mode signal, but it also is contaminated by noise from other sources that affect GND.
 - This cleans up the measurements, because GND and thus VREF is mean(CHx) plus noise from other sources:
   - pre-amplified signals: CHx - VREF